raspiblitz/raspiblitz/alternative.platforms/Proxmox/README.md

 ![](images/2022-09-21_20-06.png)

 Under "CPU" you can specify the desired number of cores.
 Of course, this depends on your host operating system.
 My Intel NUC has 4 cores, so I can provide 4 cores to the VM.
+Be careful using q35 for the machine host, as this will give problems with the build-in audio of your host and raspiblitz not properly starting.
+Using the more modern, UVMF (UEFI) bios, add EFI disk, EFI storage (local), format RAW, deselect pre-enroll keys will also work properly.
+SCSI controller: VirtIO: SCSI single.

 ![](images/2022-09-21_20-06_1.png)